 Henry Stikeman’s career virtually paralleled the heyday of art bookbinding in America: beginning toward the end of the 19th century, into the beginning of the 20th.
-A Stikeman binding from the 1880s through, say, 1918/1919, represents the best work of the firm, and is from the period which interests me the most.
+A Stikeman binding from the 1880s through, say, 1910-15, represents the best work of the firm, and is from the period which personally interests me the most.

 By far the most common and least expensive (both when originally executed, and when purchased today) are the half- or three-quarter leather bindings.
 Content aside, the bindings are relatively affordable.
 A paradox here is that although there are vastly more of these types of bindings on the market than there are the full-leather high end extra-gilt versions, the latter are usually in much better shape.
 The more common bindings are more likely to be kicked around, and so I actually see very few three-quarter or half-leather bindings in pristine shape despite their overwhelming numbers.
 Those three-quarter bindings that are in fine shape are usually part of a set, many of which seem to have sat on shelves unopened since the day they were bound.